chymz/ts-monorepo-starter/README.md

 - Jest: For tests, pre-configured to use TypeScript
 - ESlint & Prettier: with recommended rules
 - Husky: To lint files before commit
-- TS-Eager & Nodemon: for development / hot reload
+- Nodemon: for development / hot reload
 - TSup: To bundle production files